thestarsgroup/front-end-tech-test/README.md

 Create a BDD automation framework to address the below scenarios;

 Scenario 1 -Darts

 As a PokerStars Sports user I want to navigate to https://www.pokerstarssports.uk and navigate to a Darts event.
-Once I have arrived at a darts event I would then like to verify that a `GET` request was made to the request URL.
+Once I have arrived at a darts event I would then like to verify that a `GET` request was made to

 Scenario 2 - Betslip